 The atmosphere, in fact, is a global public good, with benefits that accrue to all, making private bargaining solutions unfeasible.
-Identifying and agreeing on policies for internalization of the social costs of GHG emissions at the global level are extremely difficult, given the cost to some individuals and firms and the difficulties of global enforcement of such policies (Tirole, 2008).
+Identifying and agreeing on policies for internalization of the social costs of GHG emissions at the global level are extremely difficult, given the cost to some individuals and firms and the difficulties of global enforcement of such policies (Tirole 2008).
+Indeed, in the Paris Climate Accord adopted in 2015, member countries of the United Nations Framework on Climate Change agreed on national targets for greenhouse gas emission reductions without any enforcement of those targets or commitment to measures to support them.